 One can make the same argument one thousand ways.
 But this isn’t an argument about what’s fair and what’s not.
 It’s just a matter of practicality.
 Some people have roles that require them to be on the road, or in factories, or in spaceships.
 How employees react to your company’s remote work policy will depend on how you roll it out.
 Remote work doesn’t have to be an all-in proposition – some people prefer to work one or two days per week in the office.

 Start by determining who can and cannot work remotely.
 Could they work some days in the office and some days remote?
 Then give them the option of opting in or out.
 Use your marketing team to communicate why your company is considering remote work and what the eligibility criteria is.

-If your company has its own servers on site, that doesn’t necessarily make it less susceptible to cyber-attacks.
+Concerns over remote employees and concerns over security can go hand in hand.
+But if your company has its own servers on site, that doesn’t necessarily make it less susceptible to cyber-attacks.
 Companies can have most of their structure in the cloud and have the same level of security, if not better.
 Having a cloud-centric company adds efficiency to your IT operations.
 For example, IT personnel can onboard and offboard devices remotely with the click of a button.

-Working from home versus working in office doesn’t make someone any less an employee.
+Employers aren’t the only ones with concerns over remote employees.
+But working from home versus working in office doesn’t make someone any less an employee.
 A company’s culture should reassure its employees of their value.
 And that their value remains unaffected by their work location.
 If employees are worried about being forgotten, they should be encouraged to proactively reach out and connect with those who can help.
 Managers should work with them to discuss professional development opportunities and career possibilities.